ExpenseIn uses a powerful CSV building tool that can be easily customised so data exported from ExpenseIn can be imported directly into Sage 50.

 Map your Users

-- If you’ve set up your users up as suppliers in Sage 50 you will need to Edit each user and input the A/C Reference number from Sage as the Reference number in ExpenseIn.
+If you’ve set your users up as suppliers in Sage 50 you will need to Edit each user and input the A/C Reference number from Sage as the Reference number in ExpenseIn.
+If you are importing all user expenses against one Supplier account, you can continue.

-- The Tax Codes in Sage (I.E T1 – Standard Rated) will need to match the VAT Reference in ExpenseIn.
+The Tax Codes in Sage (e.g. 20% = T1) will need to match the Tax Rate Reference in ExpenseIn.

 Map your Departments

-- If you are recording Departments in Sage 50, you should use the same tracking name for these in ExpenseIn.
+If you are recording Departments in Sage 50, you should add the Department number as the Department Reference in ExpenseIn.

 Map your Projects

-If you have any analysis codes in addition to departments or projects that you wish to capture then these will need to be set up as a Custom Field.
+If you have any cost centres in addition to departments or projects that you wish to capture, then these will need to be set up as a Custom Field.

 Add Sage 50 export format